Corporate Responsibility Report

 We have a formal process for engaging with our key stakeholders through meetings, one-to-one interviews and surveys.
 Their feedback influences the development of our CR strategy.

-Our stakeholders tell us they are concerned about a range of issues from climate change and biodiversity to green cost savings and carbon regulation.
-We used their feedback to assess the issues that have most impact on our stakeholders and IHG, identifying the following areas as critical to our business:
+Our stakeholders tell us they are concerned about a range of issues from climate change, green cost savings and carbon regulation to skills shortages, youth unemployment and community resilience in times of natural disasters.
+We used their feedback to assess the issues that have the most impact on our stakeholders and IHG, identifying the following areas as critical to our business:

 - climate change